brytonh/brytonh.github.io/_posts/2021-01-23-4-Label-Stack.md

 We are going to go full nerd with this one and exceed the "normal" 3 label stack we might have been used to with something like seamless MPLS.
 Today, we are shooting for VPN,BGP-LU,LDP,RSVP.
 We are doing L3VPN Interprovider Option C, with LDP Tunneling over RSVP (LDPoRSVP).

 What's the point?
-Just to see how JunOS reacts to the label stack size larger than 3 by default for vMX and vSRX routers.
+Just to see how JunOS reacts to the label stack size larger than 3 by default for vMX routers.
 Also - for a core leveraging LDPoRSVP or doing some flavor of seamless MPLS and adding on some interprovider VPN this is a completely realistic scenario.

 ---